TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglTypoScript/Index.rst

 Format
 ======

-* use spaces, not TABs
+* Use spaces, not TABs.

-* use 2 spaces per indenting level
+* Use 2 spaces per indenting level.